 Waste generated, as a result of O&M activities at the NWPGS, includes spent ion exchange resin, filter press solids, sample containers, personal protective equipment and possibly spent GAC.
-After evaluating characterization data for spent GAC, the spent GAC is either sent to a regeneration facility, where it is reactivated and then returned to the NWPGS for reuse, or disposed of as waste.
+Refer to Section 2.3.1 for more information about GAC regeneration.
 The WMP addresses the management of waste produced at the NWPGS from the point of generation until custody is relinquished from the NWPGS.
-The WMP can be found on the Public Documents website (https://pubdocs.pad.pppo.gov/).
+The WMP can be found in the procedures folder on the Public Documents website (https://pubdocs.pad.pppo.gov/).